-- The diagnosis or progression of a life-limiting illness
+- The diagnosis or progression of a life-limiting illness.

-- The decision not to pursue curative therapy
+- The decision not to pursue curative therapy.

-- The progression of disease symptoms, so that they interfere with the activities of daily living
+- The progression of disease symptoms, so that they interfere with the activities of daily living.

 My dog has very advanced cancer, and the hope for a cure is remote.
 What kind of palliative care is appropriate?

 The first step in creating a palliative care plan for your dog is to meet with your veterinarian to discuss the expected course of the disease and how it will affect your dog's quality of life.
-This visit also gives you a chance to talk about your dog's activities of daily living.
+This visit also gives you a chance to talk about your dog's daily activities.
 This is a crucial first step because it allows everyone to participate in the palliative care planning.
-The dog's lifestyle is an important consideration for defining good quality of life versus poor or unacceptable quality of life (see the handout "Quality of Life at the End of Life for Your Dog").
+The dog's lifestyle is an important consideration for defining good quality of life versus poor or unacceptable quality of life (see handout "Quality of Life at the End of Life for Your Dog").

-An essential part of establishing goals of palliative therapy is understanding the expected course of the life-limiting disease.
+"An essential part of establishing goals of palliative therapy is understanding

 How can palliative care help make my dog with life-limiting disease more comfortable?

-- Therapeutic laser provides an opportunity to modulate the nervous system to reduce pain.
+- Therapeutic laser can modulate the nervous system to reduce pain.
 Laser also increases circulation and decreases inflammation.

-- Physical therapy provides several additional strategies for maintaining mobility and preventing and managing pain.
+- Physical therapy provides strategies for maintaining mobility and preventing and managing pain.